-- 4. Increasing the income thresholds for taxation of Social Security benefits.
+- 5. Increasing the income thresholds for taxation of Social Security benefits.
 As noted above, these thresholds are currently \$25,000 for single taxpayers and \$32,000 for married taxpayers.
 The Larson proposal would raise these thresholds in 2020 to \$50,000 and \$100,000, respectively, so that fewer beneficiaries would pay income tax on their Social Security benefits.
-The new thresholds would not be indexed for inflation. - 5.
+The new thresholds would not be indexed for inflation. - 6.
 Introducing a new payroll tax for high-wage workers.
 The Larson proposal would apply the payroll tax rate to earnings in excess of \$400,000 beginning in 2020.
 The \$400,000 threshold would not be adjusted for inflation, so that ultimately the current maximum taxable wage base, adjusted for inflation, would exceed this threshold and all income would be taxed equally.
 Earnings above the current wage base subject to taxation would be used to calculate a second AIME, and a worker's benefit would increase by 2% of this second AIME.
-Because of this low percent, nearly all of the additional revenue from this new payroll tax would go toward funding benefits under the current formula. - 6.
+Because of this low percent, nearly all of the additional revenue from this new payroll tax would go toward funding benefits under the current formula. - 7.
 Increasing the payroll tax rate.
-The Larson proposal would increase the combined employer/employee tax rate, currently 12.4%, by 0.1 percentage point each year (an annual increase of 0.05 percentage point each for employer and employee) from 2020 through 2043, until the rate reaches 14.8%.
+The Larson proposal would increase the combined employer/employee tax rate, currently 12.4%, by 0.1 percentage point each year from 2020 through 2043, until the rate reaches 14.8%.